sheriffMelamine/sheriffmelamine.github.io/content/posts/testbench.md

 ##	Earth and Body Frames

-To transfer from one frame to another, the following relation as can be seen in figure x, is established to determine the dynamics relationship between the frames.
+To transfer from one frame to another, the following relation as can be seen in the following picture, is established to determine the dynamics relationship between the frames.